radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/03-tuning-tips-for-specific-types-of-backend-data-sources.md

 LDAP backends are any source accessed via LDAP.
 This includes Sun Java Directory, IBM Directory Server, and Active Directory among others.

-#### Disable Referral Chasing
+**Disable Referral Chasing**

-By default, RadiantOne FID does not attempt to chase referrals that have been configured in the underlying LDAP server.
+By default, RadiantOne does not attempt to chase referrals that have been configured in the underlying LDAP server.

 ![An image showing ](Media/Image3.4.jpg)